gumieri/lib2cli/README.md

 lib2cli.run({ lib: myLib, doc: myDoc })
 ```

-There's two ways of organizing the information for creating the CLI.
+There are two ways of organizing the information for creating the CLI.

 One is informing the `lib` as an object or the function itself and also informing the `doc` as an object describing all commands, parameters and flags to create the help text.